James000916/MeowBlock/README.md

 ## What MeowBlock can do

-✅Skips the ads on the player.
+✅Skips the ads on the player in less than 1 second.
-✅Removes ad elements on the home page, search page, player page.
+✅Removes ad elements on the home page, search page and player page.
 ✅Stays undetectable by YouTube.

 ## Working principle